The best advice to keeping your kitchen clean

 Make sure that every pot, pan, knife, and spatula has a place in the kitchen.
 Keep all of your utensils in a pot or hang them up to dry.
 Organizing your kitchen will help keep it clean.

 Sweeping the kitchen floor is great when you need a quick clean, but you will most likely spread the dirt around the kitchen.
 Vacuuming, on the other hand, will ensure that you get into all of the corners of the kitchen, and using the vacuum every couple of days will help you keep the floors spotless.
 Vacuuming the floor, whether in the kitchen or when cleaning the bathroom, is a great place to start.

 You’re in for a treat if you’ve never heard of a splatter screen!
 A splatter screen (available at most supermarkets) prevents grease droplets from Friday night’s steak or Sunday morning’s pancakes from landing on your hob or splattering on your kitchen tiles.
 It’s a fantastic little gadget that will keep your kitchen clean when you’re cooking foods that like to jump out of the pan!

 That’s all you need to know about cleaning a kitchen.
 Hopefully, you are motivated to keep the kitchen clean, but in a few days, these tips will be a distant memory.
 If this is the case, it is a good idea to make a plan and involve your family or children.
 As a reward, assign them kitchen cleaning tasks.

 You could also schedule kitchen cleaning chores for specific times of the day, such as putting dishes away while breakfast is cooking and washing up as soon as dinner is finished, so you always wake up to a clean kitchen.

-If you need help with keeping your kitchen clean, House Cleaning Belleville offers weekly scheduled house cleaning.
+If you need help with kitchen cleaning or even thorough home bathroom cleaning, House Cleaning Belleville offers weekly scheduled house cleaning.
 We can tidy all areas of your home, especially your kitchen.
 Give us a call today!